 This immersive experience journeys through Maya’s blood lines using those facets of the female sexuality that have so often been used as a pretext for subjugation, and turns them into a source of power.
 Her name, Maya, means magic and illusion in Sanskrit.

 Created in Quill, Maya’s magic crosses boundaries and breaks taboos.
-The audience follow Maya from her transformation into a superhero in rural Nepal to contemporary London where she forms a bond with Prakriti, a first generation South Asian teenager.
+The audience follow Maya from her transformation into a superhero in rural India to contemporary London where she forms a bond with a first generation South Asian teenager.
 Together, they engage in a series of thrilling adventures, revealing the hidden modes of patriarchy and misogyny that exist in contemporary Britain.

 Walkthrough video – 2020